matthew-sessions/Citrics_messenger_bot/README.md

 * MongoDB
 * PostgreSQL

+#### Flow Chart
+This is flow I followed while building each card.
 ![alt text](https://github.com/matthew-sessions/Citrics_messenger_bot/blob/master/pics/flowchart.png "flow")

 ## Challenges I ran into

+This is the first bot I have created without using the help of a third-party software.
+It was more challenging than I expected.
+It took me 15 days to build this bot and 10 of those days were spent just learning the Messenger API.

+Generating Dynamic images was a challenge.
+Getting the pictures to auto generate on the fly was hard just in my testing environment.
+Deploying this functionality was a nightmare.
+Docker helped a lot with this so I just developed and tested with Docker.
+If it worked as a Docker image that means it will work on AWS.

+Debugging was another difficult challenge.
+There are so many facets to the flow that finding bugs takes time.
+Once bugs are found trying to fix them takes even longer.

 ## Accomplishments that I'm proud of

+There are two things that I am most proud of with this project:
+The first thing is the Dynamically Generated images.
+This is a concept I have been thinking about for a while and it feels great to finally validate this idea.

+This second is building all the info cards and connecting them.
+Building a single card is not that difficult, but building 20+ of them and then connecting and testing them is very tedious.
+I am proud that I had the patience to pull that off.

 ## What I learned

+1. It takes days to thoroughly understand the messaging API.
+2. It is nearly impossible to build a project like this without a well thought out and designed plan beforehand.
+3. Testing a bot can be exhausting.
+4. It takes a lot of data to train a “good” NLP model.
+(My model does not have enough data to be “good” yet).
+5. The business opportunities the Messenger ecosystem provides are endless.

 ## What's next for CitricsBot